| Date | 1862 CE |

 | Current location | Birmingham Museum and Art Gallery, England |

-Created in 1862, The Travelling Companions is one of Egg’s final works before his death in 1863.
-The painting emerged during the Victorian era, a time of rapid industrialization and the expansion of railway networks, which transformed travel into a symbol of modernity and status.
-The French Riviera, particularly Menton, was a fashionable destination for the British upper class seeking its mild climate and picturesque landscapes.
-The development of railways, such as those operated by Compagnie des Chemins de Fer du Nord and Chemins de fer de Paris à Lyon et à la Méditerranée, made such luxurious journeys accessible, reflecting the era’s technological and social advancements.
-Egg, a friend of Charles Dickens, was influenced by the Victorian penchant for narrative art, embedding moral and social commentary within his works, as seen in this painting’s layered symbolism.
+Created in 1862, The Travelling Companions was painted near the end of Eggβs life, just a year before his death in 1863.
+The work belongs to the Victorian era, when railway expansion and industrial progress transformed travel into both a practical reality and a potent symbol of modern life and social standing.
+The French Riviera, especially Menton, had become a fashionable destination for British upper-class travelers drawn by its mild climate and picturesque setting.
+Railway companies such as the Compagnie des Chemins de Fer du Nord and the Chemins de fer de Paris Γ Lyon et Γ la MΓ©diterranΓ©e made such journeys increasingly possible, linking luxury travel to the prestige of new technology.
+Egg, a close friend of Charles Dickens, shared the Victorian taste for narrative art and moral complexity, and this painting reflects that sensibility in its carefully layered symbolism.

-The Travelling Companions was acquired by the Birmingham Museum and Art Gallery in 1956 through a donation from the John Feeney Charitable Trust.
-Since then, it has remained a highlight of the museum’s collection, admired for its historical and artistic value.
+The Travelling Companions entered the Birmingham Museum and Art Gallery in 1956 as a donation from the John Feeney Charitable Trust.
+It has remained one of the notable works in the museumβs collection, valued for both its artistic refinement and its revealing glimpse into Victorian culture.

 -